shashikant-sk/shashikant-sk/README.md

 			  'If you learn from a setback'
 			  'it’s not really a setback but a learning experience”'

-			 “Failing is great unless it becomes a habit.'
+			 'Failing is great unless it becomes a habit.'
 			 'But it’s very important to recognize'
 			  'when certain things just do not fall into place.'
 			  'Always be open to plan B if the plan A doesn’t work.'